newchuyalong/libgdx-learning/Starter-classes-&-configuration.md

 The `configChanges` attribute is *crucial* and should always have the values shown above.
 Omitting this attribute means that the application will be restarted every time a physical keyboard is slid out/in or if the orientation of the device changes.
 If the `screenOrientation` attribute is omitted, a libgdx application will receive calls to `ApplicationListener.resize()` to indicate the orientation change.
 API clients can then re-layout the application accordingly.

 #### Permissions ####
-If an application needs to be able to write to the external storage of a device (e.g. SD-card), needs internet access, uses the vibrator, wants to keep the screen from going to sleep or wants to record audio, the following permissions need to be added to the `AndroidManifest.xml` file:
+If an application needs to be able to write to the external storage of a device (e.g. SD-card), needs internet access, uses the vibrator or wants to record audio, the following permissions need to be added to the `AndroidManifest.xml` file:

 ```xml
 	<uses-permission android:name="android.permission.RECORD_AUDIO"/>